 You can use data from your ELD to prove that detention time was caused by being held at a shipper facility.
 For example, KeepTruckin’s Location History screen allows you to view your location at any point in the past so you can prove the time you spent in detention and get paid for it.

-KeepTruckin Plus has a new geofence feature which lets you create a geofence around frequent shipper/receiver locations to get automated detention time reports for any period of time.
+KeepTruckin also has a geofence feature which lets you create a geofence around frequent shipper/receiver locations to get automated detention time reports for any period of time.

 A road-facing dash cam shows your view of the road and may help exonerate you when a collision is caused by a passenger vehicle (as 80% of accidents are).
 Video from a dash cam can also help speed up insurance claims.
 Major insurers now offer commercial vehicle customer discounts for installing video cameras, which helps offset the cost of installing the dash cams.